bdotlai9/Images/README.md

 # Images
-Images are used to customize background on Discord using Vencord
+Images are used to customize background on Discord with Vencord